JavOrraca/Resources/README.md

   * From the creator of Super Data Science, this was an easy "for fun" read, light math, and provides an overview of data analytics and careers in this field.
 I swear I'm not on Kiril's payroll(!)... he's just a data science career guru with fresh perspectives.
 [Amazon link](https://www.amazon.com/gp/product/0749481544/ref=as_li_tl?ie=UTF8&tag=superdatascie-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0749481544&linkId=bb7507851a740c1eb7f45ab4b6bd2a84)

 * Provost, Foster and Fawcett, Tom. _Data Science for Business: What You Need to Know About Data Mining and Data-Analytic Thinking_.
 O'Reilly Media, Inc., 2013.
-  * This was one of the textbooks for Foundations of Data Science, a graudate course at UCI that I took.
-Examples are denser and math-heavier than _Confident Data Skills_.
+  * This was a textbook for Foundations of Data Science, an UCI graduate course that I recently completed.
+Examples in this textbook are denser and math-heavier than _Confident Data Skills_.
 This would be most appropriate for anyone actively trying to move into a data science role.
 [Amazon link](https://www.amazon.com/Data-Science-Business-Data-Analytic-Thinking/dp/1449361323/ref=sr_1_1?s=books&ie=UTF8&qid=1537984955&sr=1-1&keywords=data+science+for+business)

 ## R: The Basics
 * [RStudio](https://www.rstudio.com/products/rstudio/download/): To get started with R, download and install RStudio's open-source desktop IDE